emmamarichal/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - We push font directories and textproto files.
 - If the script detect deleted path, it will mute these lines and they can then be copy-pasted into the `to_delist.txt` file.

 Once the list are created, it should be pushed to [google/fonts](https://github.com/google) thanks to a PR on another branch with a label <mark class=grey>Tool / Workflow / Repo</mark>.
-Chris should be assigned to review the PR and he will merge it.

 Once the PR updating the list is merged, the on-call team should be notified by message in the group chat.